mysociety/popit/docs/api/schemas/contact-detail.md

 }
 ```

+## ID

+Please ignore this field - it will [soon be removed](https://github.com/mysociety/popit/issues/232) from the API.

 ## Kind

 This is a free form string that describes what sort of contact detail this is.
 Suitable values include "Address", "Email", "Mobile", etc.